paosch/Fizzbuzz-JS/README.md

 When I pass a number that is both divisible by 3 and 5, I want the program to say 'fizzbuzz'

+When I pass a number that is none of the above,
+I want the program to return the number I passed
 ```